 Yes.
 Becca prefers 8-10 weeks after your first appointment.
-The skin is not fully healed.
+The skin is not fully healed until this point.
 You cannot come earlier than 6 weeks for your touch-up.
 If you wish, you can schedule your first appointment and touch-up all online at once.

-The touch-up appointment is also when you can adjust your color, go darker, add to the shape.
-It's the magic appointment when you will see your desired result because pigment will build.
+The touch-up appointment is to perfect.
+It is where we make all minor necessary adjustments.
+It's the magic appointment, when you will see your desired result because pigment will build.

 What is a color boost and how often will I need one?

 A color boost is likely needed every 1-3 years to boost vibrancy and retouch any fading due to the elements and lifestyle.

 The treatment room does not have sufficient space to add seating for a guest.